-As a trauma-informed addiction treatment center in Utah, approaching anxious parents with empathy and compassion is essential to the work we do at Corner Canyon Recovery.
+As a trauma-informed addiction treatment center in Utah, approaching anxious parents with empathy and compassion is essential to the work we do at Corner Canyon Health Centers.

 In “That’s my Kid in There!
 The Paradigm Shift for Parents with Teens in Drug and Alcohol Treatment”, Heather explains the paradigm shift from “all-hands-on-deck to hands-off” which, for many families, can be a very difficult transition.